J-CF-Leung/Study_Vault/Physics/Topological Insulators Review.md

 ## 3D Materials

 ## Topological semimetals

+- Weyl semimetal:
+	- Weyl fermions are _massless_ and _chiral_
+	- Two-component Dirac equation
+- When TRS is broken in an _inversion-symmetric_ solid
+- Weyl points come in _pairs_
+- They give rise to an _arc of zero-energy excitation_ (Fermi arc) in the projected surface BZ

 # New developments in theory
 - Multi-band braiding?
 (Euler class instead of Berry flux)